 Speaking at the Sydney event, Uleman said: ‘It’s the aspiration of John McAslan + Partners to run a Hidden Homeless initiative in Sydney in 2020 that will deliver some real results, as we’re doing in London.
 To do this we need partners and collaborators so that together we can make this happen.’

-To contribute ideas or to join the cross-disciplinary Sydney Hidden Homeless working group contact firstname.lastname@example.org
+To get involved, contribute your ideas, or to join the Sydney Hidden Homeless working group please contact firstname.lastname@example.org